Pulkit-Khandelwal/purple-mri/docker/exvivo_docker.md

 #### Author: Pulkit Khandelwal

 ##### Change Logs
+02/01/2026:
+- Updated version v1.4.5 and added three new models
+  - model trained on flash mri for gm/wm segmentation
+  - model trained for postdoc topology-correction, i.e., it helps with the bridge sulcus problem
+  - strip the cerebellum from the UMC MRI

 12/09/2025:
 - Fixed the numpy core module issue due to version mismatch (v1.4.4).